aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 ### Choosing subnets for resources

-When creating some resources, such as databases or instances, there is an option to choose which subnets to place them in.
+When creating resources that create Elastic Network Interfaces (such as databases or instances), there is an option to choose which subnets to place them in.
 For example, a VPC endpoint by default is placed into a subnet in every availability zone, but you can override which subnets to use.
+The property is typically called one of `subnets`, `vpcSubnets` or `subnetSelection`.

-The example below will place the endpoint into two AZs (us-east-1a and us-east-1c), in Isolated subnets.
+The example below will place the endpoint into two AZs (`us-east-1a` and `us-east-1c1), in Isolated subnets:

 ```ts
 new InterfaceVpcEndpoint(stack, "VPC Endpoint", {
   vpc,